-On June 22, 2018, we offered and sold $\notin$ 500.0 aggregate principal amount of the Company's 1.750% notes due June 2026 (the " $\notin$ 500.0 notes").
-The net proceeds from the $\notin$ 500.0 notes of $\notin$ 495.7 were used to repay our $\notin$ 350.0 notes due June 22, 2018, with the remaining balance used for general corporate purposes, which included share repurchases.
-The $\notin$ 500.0 notes were issued at a price of 99.564% to yield an effective interest rate of 1.809%.
-Interest on the $\notin$ 500.0 notes is payable in arrears on June 22 of each year.
-The $\notin$ 500.0 notes are unsecured senior obligations and will rank equally with all of the Company's existing and future senior unsecured debt and other liabilities.
+On June 22, 2018, we offered and sold $\pounds$ 500.0 aggregate principal amount of the Company's 1.750% notes due June 2026 (the " $\pounds$ 500.0 notes").
+The net proceeds from the $\pounds$ 500.0 notes of $\pounds$ 495.7 were used to repay our $\pounds$ 350.0 notes due June 22, 2018, with the remaining balance used for general corporate purposes, which included share repurchases.
+The $\pounds$ 500.0 notes were issued at a price of 99.564% to yield an effective interest rate of 1.809%.
+Interest on the $\pounds$ 500.0 notes is payable in arrears on June 22 of each year.
+The $\pounds$ 500.0 notes are unsecured senior obligations and will rank equally with all of the Company's existing and future senior unsecured debt and other liabilities.

-Our €400.0 aggregate principal amount 1.875% notes (the "€400.0 notes") are due September 2022.
-When the notes mature, we plan to repay the amounts with available cash, borrowings under our \$600.0 revolving credit facility or a new borrowing.
+Our $\leq 400.0$ aggregate principal amount 1.875% notes (the " $\leq 400.0$ notes") are due September 2022.
+When the notes mature, we plan to repay the amounts with available cash, borrowings under our $\leq 600.0$ revolving credit facility or a new borrowing.
 The credit terms, including interest rate and facility fees, of any replacement borrowings will be dependent upon the condition of the credit markets at that time.
-We currently do not anticipate any problems accessing the credit markets should we decide to replace either the €500.0 notes or the €400.0 notes.
+We currently do not anticipate any problems accessing the credit markets should we decide to replace either the $\leq 500.0$ notes or the $\leq 400.0$ notes.

-Both the €500.0 notes and €400.0 notes contain certain customary non-financial restrictive covenants and events of default and are unsecured senior obligations and rank equally with all of our existing and future senior unsecured debt and other liabilities.
+Both the $\notin$ 500.0 notes and $\notin$ 400.0 notes contain certain customary non-financial restrictive covenants and events of default and are unsecured senior obligations and rank equally with all of our existing and future senior unsecured debt and other liabilities.
 These notes have been designated as a hedge of our net investment in subsidiaries with a Euro-functional currency as of December 31, 2019.
 Since our net investment in these subsidiaries exceeds the respective amount of the designated borrowings, the related translation gains or losses are included as a component of accumulated other comprehensive loss.
 (See Note 12 to the Consolidated Financial Statements for further information.)